-Form W-8BEN (Certification of Foreign Status of Beneficial Owner for Unites States Tax Withholding) is for foreign vendors to provide their identifying information in Part I and certify in Part IV that they are not U.S. taxpayers.
+Form W-8BEN (Certification of Foreign Status of Beneficial Owner for Unites States Tax Withholding - Individuals) is for foreign individuals to provide their identifying information in Part I and certify in Part III that they are not U.S. taxpayers.
 The Form W-8BEN is also used to exempt certain types of payments from the 30% federal income tax withholding required under U.S. tax law (see Part II).
 For a valid tax treaty exemption, the recipient must provide a U.S. tax identification number.

 Form W-8ECI (Certification of Foreign Person's Claim that Income is Effectively Connected with the Conduct of a Trade or Business in the U.S.) is for exemption from withholding on income effectively connected with a trade or business in the United States.
 The form stipulates that the foreign entity files yearly U.S. tax returns to report all income claimed to be effectively connected with a U.S. trade or business.
 In order for the form to be completed properly, a U.S. tax identification number must be provided.

 Form W-8EXP (Certification of Foreign Government or Other Foreign Organization for United States Tax Withholding) is used by foreign tax-exempt organizations to claim and document their tax-exempt status under U.S. tax law.
 To claim exemption from U.S. tax withholding, foreign tax-exempt organizations must provide documentation of their U.S. tax-exempt status.
 Foreign entities that cannot establish their U.S. tax-exempt status will be subject to 30% U.S. federal income tax withholding from their payments.